Injections for Golfer’s Elbow – Medial epicondylitis

 Back to the study, the doctors note in summation:

 “A revived dedication to the physical examination may enhance our ability to correctly diagnose various pathologies about the elbow.
-Early and accurate clinical diagnosis is the first step in the proper initiation of treatment modalities and improvement in overall patient outcome.”3
+Early and accurate clinical diagnosis is the first step in the proper initiation of treatment modalities and improvement in overall patient outcome.”

-Here are the brief notes from the study in the journal Musculoskeletal surgery.
+Here are the brief notes from the study in the journal Musculoskeletal Surgery.

-The presence of intra-articular findings (problems within the elbow) that may complement the extra-articular pathology (problems from around the elbow) in lateral epicondilytis has been suggested, and a role for minor instability of the elbow as part of the causative process of this disease has been postulated.(Our note: This paper is acknowledging that elbow instability does play a role in the cause of “tennis elbow”.)
+The presence of intra-articular findings (problems within the elbow) that may complement the extra-articular pathology (problems from around the elbow) in lateral epicondylitis has been suggested, and a role for minor instability of the elbow as part of the causative process of this disease has been postulated.(Our note: This paper is acknowledging that elbow instability does play a role in the cause of “tennis elbow”.)

 So the Italian team devised two new tests aimed at detecting intra-articular pathology in patients affected by recalcitrant lateral epicondylitis and investigate their diagnostic performance.
 (They are going to find where the instability comes from).